Information

 You may be liable for a fine of up to £370 if you do not tell your council about a change of occupier within 42 days of the change.

-If you think you've been given a fine in error you should first discuss it with your local Assessor or Council who'll review it.
+If you think you've been given a fine in error you should first discuss it with the local assessor or council that needed the information.
+They'll review the fine.

 Back to top